jujharaujla/Conduit-Browser/README.md

 You can also double-click `Start Relay.command` after dependencies have been installed.

-## Main controls

-- **Settings:** opens every Relay option, the progress display, protection status, live diagnostics, and individual-screen resets.
-- **Restart everything:** clears and rebuilds all browser sessions and the active connection mode.
-- **Reset Screen:** clears one screen's cookies, cache, storage, connections, DNS state, and private-route identity without clearing the other sessions.

-Browser panes remain hidden until a settings, reset, or restart operation is finalized.
+## Screen 1 control

+When **Screen 1 controls followers** is enabled, Relay mirrors supported activity from Screen 1 to Screens 2–4.
+It also sends an authoritative page URL and proportional scroll position so follower screens can recover after delayed loads or route mismatches.

+CAPTCHA and security-challenge interfaces are never mirrored.
+Password fields, file uploads, payments, purchases, votes, account deletion, and similar sensitive actions are also excluded.

-## Enforced protection
+## Ad and tracker protection

-Relay installs a request blocker on every Electron `Session`.
-It blocks known advertising hosts and common advertising request paths before the request is sent.
-The Settings console and toolbar show the cumulative blocked-request count.
+Protection starts enabled.
+Settings shows the blocked-request count and includes a switch to turn protection off for websites that reject blockers.
+The filter is session-level and applies to new requests immediately.

 This is a built-in network filter rather than a browser extension.
-It should remove many common advertising and tracking requests, but no static block list can guarantee that every advertisement on every website will be removed.
+It blocks many common advertising and tracking requests, but cannot guarantee that every advertisement will be removed.

 ## Multiple private connections

-Relay deliberately does not start the private routing service itself.
+Relay does not start the private routing service itself.
 Install and start Tor before applying **Multiple private connections**:

 ```bash
 brew install tor
 brew services start tor
 ```

 Alternatively, open Tor Browser and leave it running.
 Relay checks local SOCKS ports 9050 and 9150.

-Separate SOCKS identities create isolated Tor streams, but Tor can still choose the same exit relay for multiple screens.
-Enable **Verify public connections** in Settings as the source of truth.
+Separate identities do not guarantee different exit IP addresses, so use **Verify public connections** as the source of truth.

-## Synchronization safety

-Synchronization pauses for CAPTCHAs and security challenges.
-Password fields, file uploads, payments, purchases, votes, account deletion, and similar sensitive actions are not mirrored.